-The course will be lectured in English and the students are expected to have reading, writing and oral skills at an intermediate-advanced level.
+The course will be lectured in English and the students are expected to have reading, writing and oral skills at least at a level of intermediate to advanced transition.

-Throughout the course, the lecturer will guide the learning process with a mix of pedagogical tools including exposition via presentations and audiovisual material, a variety of web-based activities and research and reading homework.
-The Virtual Classroom will be used for communication, coordination and as study materials repository.
+Throughout the course, the lecturer will guide the learning process with a mix of pedagogical tools including exposition via presentations and audiovisual material, a variety of web-based activities and research and reading homework and quizzes.
+The Virtual Classroom will be used for the mentioned evaluated activities, communication, coordination and as study materials repository.